3 Physician Assistant Cover Letter Examples for 2023

 Just like it’s important to show each patient that you care by addressing them by name, you’ll need to find out who you’re writing your cover letter to.
 Shun vague greetings that look like placeholders and research the company to find out who’s in charge of the hiring process so you can greet them by name.

 Make sure you hook your audience here, too!
 Don’t cram your opening paragraph with too much good stuff.
-Leave room for the reader to want more information.
+Leave the reader wanting more.

 Just avoid coming across as informal, pompous, or informal like . . . this: